Logo

 • Keep all your writeup files in a folder within your Google Drive to stay organized.

-• Always keep referring back to your client conversations in your appendix constantly throughout all sections.
-In your document, it should look like “(Conversation X, Appendix Y)” where X is a number and Y is a letter (example: Conversation 1, Appendix B).
+• Always keep referring back to your client conversations in your appendix throughout all sections.
 It’s important to note that references to your appendix are not considered towards your word count.

 • After handing in your section to your teacher on classroom, follow their commented advice.
 Look through each point of feedback and fix whatever they feel is wrong.